Sound for Architecture in Doha – 2019

 Projection mapping: RES

-Audio technology: Techno Q
+Audio installation: Techno Q

 Speakers and audio server: Meyer Sound